EliasWR/MachineLearning/README.md

-# MachineLearning
 Machine Learning using the orange tool
-Use the To download the files
+To download the files click "Code" > "Local" > "Download Zip"